alexwong23/java_practice/Readme.txt

-// Tools:
-IntelliJ
+* Java Practice - Collections and Coding Interviews *

+// The following tools are required:
+IntelliJ Community Edition (free) download link ___

 // Branches:
+1. questions_collections: lists, queues, sets and maps
+2. questions_interviews: three coding interviews
+3. answers: contains solutions for both collections and interviews

+// How to start
+1. Checkout the first branch 'questions_collections'
-questions_collections: uncomment test cases one by one to run them questions_interviews answers
+2. Uncomment test cases and complete them one by one
+3. Once complete, proceed to next branch 'questions_interviews'
+4. Answers are found in the branch 'answers'